 And as I mentioned earlier, now I share my experience in marketing and design and entrepreneurship with my over 240,000 subscribers on YouTube through my brand muse newsletter that comes out about every two weeks.
 I also have a podcast called the Brand Design Masters podcast and a private Facebook group, community, called the Brand Design Masters Facebook group.
 I also run paid mastermind groups called the Brand Design Masters Guild of which Laura is an alumnus.
 And that's where I really get deep into coaching and helping and building community and networking through, and with creative entrepreneurs.

-More on Brand Strategy 101 Course
+More on Brand Strategy Basics 101 Course

 LAURA: I've recently been on your podcast, Philip, talking about this very same subject, but I think we should talk about it now as well.
-And in that episode, we talked about how I felt that your Brand Strategy 101 course was really like a serendipitous moment for me in my business and in my career so far.
+In that episode, we talked about how I felt that your Brand Strategy 101 course was really like a serendipitous moment for me in my business and in my career so far.